10 Best Seeking Alpha Alternatives in 2026

 Advanced charting and screening

-Koyfin is a powerful financial data and charting platform that rivals expensive institutional tools.
-It excels at advanced screening, custom dashboards, and multi-company comparisons — features that Seeking Alpha's interface doesn't prioritize.
-Koyfin's free tier is remarkably generous, offering access to financial data, news feeds, and basic charting that covers what most retail investors need.
+Koyfin is a powerful financial data and charting platform that rivals expensive institutional tools like Bloomberg terminals, at a fraction of the price.
+It excels at advanced screening, custom dashboards, and multi-company comparisons — features that Seeking Alpha's article-first interface doesn't prioritize.
+Koyfin's free tier is remarkably generous, offering access to financial data, news feeds, macro and economic data, and basic charting that covers what most retail investors actually need day to day.
+Upgrading to Plus (from $25/month) unlocks deeper screening and dashboard customization for investors who want to track multiple metrics across a watchlist.
+What you won't find on Koyfin is any analyst articles or crowdsourced investment theses — it's a pure data and charting tool, not a research-article platform — and the more advanced screening features do require that paid subscription rather than being available for free.

 Pros